Cheezy23/MNIST_Project/README.md

 ## How To Run Jupyter
-First start by cloning this repo to a directory on you device.
+- First start by cloning this repo to a directory on you device.
 You then need to make sure you have Anacona installed at version 4.7.12 or later.
-Navigate to the project directory in Terminal, then run the command `jupyter notebook` or `jupyter lab` tho I had some issues with `lab` so i would advise you use `notebook` as it is a safer option.
+- Navigate to the project directory in Terminal, then run the command `jupyter notebook` or `jupyter lab` tho I had some issues with `lab` so i would advise you use `notebook` as it is a safer option.

 This will open up your default browser with a GUI you can use to open the MNIST_Dataset_project.ipynb in a notebook.

 ## How to run Server and Webapp
+### Step 1
+- Navigate to the WebApp directory in the main project folder using `Terminal`
+- When in the WebApp dir run the following command `export FLASK_APP=FlaskServer.py`
+- Straight after enter `flask run`
+- It should now say by default that it is ` * Running on http://127.0.0.1:5000/`

 ## References